microsoft/FASTER/docs/tuning/IndexMemory.md

 ```

 Each hash bucket is of size 64 bytes (one cache line).
 It holds 8 _hash entries_, each of size 8 bytes.
-The 8th entry is a pointer to an overflow bucket (allocated separately at page granularity).
-Each overflow
+The 8th entry is a pointer to an overflow bucket (allocated separately at page granularity in memory).
+Each
-bucket is sized at 8 entries, similar to the main bucket.
+overflow bucket is sized at 8 entries, similar to the main bucket.
 Each entry itself is 8 bytes long.

 The invariant is that there will be at most one hash entry in a bucket, per _hash tag_, where hash tag stands
 for the 14 most significant bits in the 64-bit hash code of the key.
 All colliding keys having the same bucket